Beapi-io/spring-boot-starter-beapi/README.md

 # Beapi Spring Boot Starter
 **( public version will be released under a [Reciprocal Public License]([https://en.wikipedia.org/wiki/Cross-cutting_concern](https://en.wikipedia.org/wiki/Reciprocal_Public_License)) )**

 **Beapi abstracts all RULES for API endpoints** so they can be **shared/syncronized with all services** in a distributed API architecture **without requiring restarts of all servers** to do so.

-In current architectures, DATA for endpoints is bound to FUNCTIONALITY ( see [Cross Cutting Concern](https://en.wikipedia.org/wiki/Cross-cutting_concern) ) through things like 'annotations'; this makes it so that you have to duplicate this DATA everywhere (see OpenApi) as it is hardcoded into functionality.
+In current architectures, DATA for endpoints is bound to FUNCTIONALITY ( see [Cross Cutting Concern](https://en.wikipedia.org/wiki/Cross-cutting_concern) ) through things like 'annotations'; this makes it so that you have to **duplicate this DATA everywhere**(see OpenApi) as it is hardcoded into functionality.

-The thing that changes from server to server is VERSION and FUNCTIONALITY... **NOT ENDPOINT RULES**.
-How you call the data (and how the data is returned) is related to VERSION; both the VERSION of the CODE and the API.
-In other words, you may want to call your API several different ways with each FUNCTIONAL VERSION OF THE CODE and **without having to release a several different versions of the code on a several different servers**.

-If the API Object remains the same, we merely have to parse it differently using different rules.
-Thus we merely need an abstracted set of rules for each different version and one common codebase (until the codebase changes).

-By abstracting it into an externally loadable file, things like ROLES for endpoints can be easily adjusted without requiring a restart of the service.
+By abstracting it into an externally **reloadable file**, things like ROLES for endpoints can be easily adjusted without requiring a restart of the service.
 Plus using functionality like webhooks, one can synchronize all services from a MASTER server.
 This allows for changes to API endpoint DATA on a distributed API architecture without restarting services.

 Additionally, this also allow for the introduction of addition patterns like automated batching and 'API Chaining(tm)'